 What is hypopituitarism?

-Hypopituitarism is a disorder in which your body doesn’t make enough pituitary hormones.
+Hypopituitarism is a disorder in which your body doesn’t make enough hormones from the pituitary gland.
 The pituitary gland is a small, bean-shaped gland at the base of your brain.
-It plays a role in controlling your body’s endocrine system, a group of glands that produce and secrete hormones to regulate your body’s processes.
+It plays a role in controlling your body’s endocrine system.
+The endocrine system is a group of glands that produce and secrete hormones to regulate your body’s processes.

 In hypopituitarism, the pituitary gland fails to produce or doesn’t produce enough of one or more of its hormones.
 When your pituitary gland doesn’t produce enough hormones, your body functions are affected.